Matthew 11:29: Commentary from the Church Fathers

 Gregory the Great: "For a cruel yoke and hard weight of servitude it is to be subject to the things of time, to be ambitious of the things of earth, to cling to falling things, to seek to stand in things that stand not, to desire things that pass away, but to be unwilling to pass away with them.
 For while all things fly away against our wish, those things which had first harassed the mind in desire of gaining them, now oppress it with fear of losing them."

-Chrysostom: " He said not, Come ye, this man and that man, but All whosoever are in trouble, in sorrow, or in sin, not that I may exact punishment of you, but that I may remit your sins.
+Chrysostom: "He said not, Come ye, this man and that man, but All whosoever are in trouble, in sorrow, or in sin, not that I may exact punishment of you, but that I may remit your sins.
 Come ye, not that I have need of your glory, but that I seek your salvation.
 And I will refresh you; not, I will save you, only; but that is much greater, I will refresh you, that is, I will set you in all quietness."

 Rabanus Maurus: "I will not only take from you your burden, but will satisfy you with inward refreshment."

-Saint Remigius: " Come, He says, not with the feet, but with the life, not in the body, but in faith.
+Saint Remigius: "Come, He says, not with the feet, but with the life, not in the body, but in faith.
 For that is a spiritual approach by which any man approaches God; and therefore it follows, Take my yoke upon you."

-Rabanus Maurus: " The yoke of Christ is Christ’s Gospel, which joins and yokes together Jews and Gentiles in the unity of the faith.
+Rabanus Maurus: "The yoke of Christ is Christ’s Gospel, which joins and yokes together Jews and Gentiles in the unity of the faith.
 This we are commanded to take upon us, that is, to have in honour; lest perchance setting it beneath us, that is wrongly despising it, we should trample upon it with the miry feet of unholiness; wherefore He adds, Learn of me."

 Augustine: "Not to create a world, or to do miracles in that world; but that I am meek and lowly in heart.
 Wouldest thou be great?
 Begin with the least.
 Wouldest thou build up a mighty fabric of greatness?
 First think of the foundation of humility; for the mightier building any seeks to raise, the deeper let him dig for his foundation.
 Whither is the summit of our building to rise?
 To the sight of God."

-Rabanus Maurus: " We must learn then from our Saviour to be meek in temper, and lowly in mind; let us hurt none, let us despise none, and the virtues which we have shown in deed let us retain in our heart."
+Rabanus Maurus: "We must learn then from our Saviour to be meek in temper, and lowly in mind; let us hurt none, let us despise none, and the virtues which we have shown in deed let us retain in our heart."

-Uses

-Music
+Musical usage

-The King James Version of this verse is cited as texts in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).
+The King James Version of this verse is used as a text in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).